MidgetJake/UniversalDiscordNotifier/README.md

 `%COUNT%` will be replaced by the number of times that you have completed that tier of clue scrolls

-All of these are optional and can be omitted from the messageBuilder if desired.
+All of these are optional and can be omitted from the message if desired.